Hazelmx/FV-mapping/README.md

 (Previous transaction record file with FV_dummy variables already mapped.)

 Process:
-Run the code with the two input files.
+Run the code with the two input files in step 1.

 Output files: